adunning/latin-greek-scientific-terminology/syllabus/cla201-syllabus-fall-2014.markdown

 <!-- Chapters 27–30 -->

 ### 10. Thursday, 13 November
-- **Test II**
 - Latin Suffixes III
+- Latin Declensions and Plurals
-- Latin Nouns
+- Latin Nouns I

 #### Read
-@dirckx:1981description, plurals of Latin nouns and adjectives; @lydiatt:2010historical, on the nomenclature of the larynx
+@dirckx:1981description, plurals of Latin nouns and adjectives; @lydiatt:2010historical, on the nomenclature of the larynx; @leider:1982glossary, a list of Latin phrases used in scientific writing

 <!--  Chapters 31–33 -->

 ### 11. Thursday, 20 November
+- **Test II**
 - Latin Nouns II
-- Latin Declensions and Plurals

 #### Read
-@davis:2014naming, on the etymology of the cranial nerves; @dirckx:1987little, a list of obsolete medical terminology; @leider:1982glossary, a list of Latin phrases used in scientific writing
+@davis:2014naming, on the etymology of the cranial nerves; @dirckx:1987little, a list of obsolete medical terminology

 <!-- Chapters 34–37  -->

 <!--Exam scripts due 24 November. -->

 ### 12. Thursday, 27 November
-- **In-Depth Analysis of Article Vocabulary Due**
+- **Vocabulary Analysis Paper Due**
 - Latin Phrases
 - Conclusion

 #### Read
-@marečková:2002latin, on the future of Latin in the sciences; @arroyo:2013scientific, on scientific terminology in advertising
+@dirckx:2006anatomical, a summary of the history of anatomical nomenclature; @marečková:2002latin, on the future of Latin in the sciences; @arroyo:2013scientific, on scientific terminology in advertising

 <!-- Chapters 38–40 -->

-## Final exam: To be announced
+\pagebreak

+# Policies

+## Communication

+You are always welcome to drop by with questions during office hours.
+I will respond to email messages within 48 hours.
+Official course announcements will be sent occasionally to your University of Toronto email address.

+## Missed tests and deferrals

+You may be exempted from a term test only in cases of medical or personal emergencies.
+Absences must be reported online through ROSI, and you must notify me via email with a medical certificate or other appropriate documentation **within three days of the event**.
+The weight of the excused test will be distributed equally between other assignments and tests.
+If you require a deferral of the final exam, you must file a [petition with the Office of the Registrar](http://www.utm.utoronto.ca/registrar/current-students/petitions).

+### Notice of collection

+*The University of Toronto respects your privacy.
+Personal information is collected pursuant to section 2*(*14*) *of the University of Toronto Act, 1971.
+It is collected for the purpose of administering accommodations for academic purposes based on medical grounds.
+The department will maintain a record of all medical certificates received.
+At all times your information will be protected in accordance with the Freedom of Information and Protection of Privacy Act.*

+## Late work

+Weekly vocabulary assignments will not be accepted late; one will be automatically excused for all students.
+The final vocabulary paper will only be accepted after the deadline with prior permission (which must be requested at least two days in advance via email).

+## Academic integrity

+Academic integrity is fundamental to learning and scholarship; for a recent example of its importance to the sciences, see @garner:2014case.
+You are expected to know and follow the University of Toronto’s [Code of Student Conduct](http://www.governingcouncil.utoronto.ca/policies/studentc.htm) and [Code of Behaviour on Academic Matters](http://www.governingcouncil.utoronto.ca/policies/behaveac.htm).

+Normally, students will be required to submit their course essays to [Turnitin.com](http://www.turnitin.com) for a review of textual similarity and detection of possible plagiarism.
+In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
+The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com website.

+## Accommodations

+If you are a student with a disability or health consideration and need academic accommodations, please see me and contact the [AccessAbility Resource Centre](http://www.utm.utoronto.ca/accessability/) as soon as possible.

+The [Academic Skills Centre](http://www.utm.utoronto.ca/asc/undergraduate-students) is also available to all students, and offers a full range of workshops, seminars and individual consultations.

 # Bibliography

 The following resources are available through the University of Toronto library (links to subscription articles will only work on the campus network).
-For convenience, PDFs of articles can also be found on the Learning Portal.
+For convenience, articles can also be found on the Learning Portal.

 \vspace{\baselineskip}
 \setlength{\parindent}{-15pt}